Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## What to do with the time

 Now that we have thought about time and it's allocation, we can start thinking about what to do with it.
-So this is about the what.
+So this is about the What.
 And here we can think about what is really important to us.
 This is about life's questions, life's task and the most important things in life.
 The things that are easy to agree on are health, family and human connection.
 Next up is purpose.
 This is a bit more